 Depending on how you plan to pack, this added rigidity can be good or bad.
 If you want to place heavy objects on the camera gear, rigidity is good.
 However, if you plan to cram many oddly shaped items in your bag around the padded cube, the F-Stop ICUs will conform better to those other items.

 Shimoda Designs has offered Shutter Muse readers a 10% discount on anything purchased through their online stores.
-US, UK, French, or German residents should use the discount code ShutterMuse10 after clicking here to access the store.
+US, Canadian, UK, French, or German residents should use the discount code ShutterMuse10 after clicking here to access the store.
 Australian readers should use the same code on the local Shimoda distributor’s site, Maxxum, instead.

 Hyperlite Mountain Gear Camera Pod

 The Camera Pod from Hyperlite Mountain Gear is the lightest camera bag in the world.
 Constructed from rugged and waterproof Dyneema, the Camera Pod weighs just 2.71oz (76.8g).
 If you are looking for a way to add minimalist bump and scratch protection to a camera packed into a lightweight hiking backpack, this is a great, albeit slightly expensive, option.